Become An Advanced Adventurer

 The underwater world produces magic and beauty

 Inquisitive by nature, I wanted to know more about the underwater world.
 The marine life that lived there, the turtles, and sharks and most of all I was hoping to see a whale shark.
-Naturally enough (no pun intended!)
-I chose the Underwater Naturalist dive.
-The underwater naturalist is not, as many people sometimes hypothesise, diving naked (although this has been done), it provides a greater insight into the marine ecosystem.
+Naturally, I chose the Marine Ecology dive

 Take coral for example.
 Coral is a tiny upside down jellyfish that learned, over hundreds of millions of years, to secure itself to the bottom, catch its own food and create a solid limestone skeleton!
 In addition, it developed a symbiotic relationship with an algae, zooxanthellae, which vastly increased its ability to feed through photosynthesis.
 These animals (yes they are animals!) are often only a few millimetres in diameter however they create structures that can be seen from space!
 It is this sort of magic I quickly grew to appreciate and one of the reasons I stayed diving for so many years.